MattCollins84/restly/README.md

 npm install restly
 ```

-Then, create a routes file, in JSON (routes.json):
+Then, create a routes file, in JSON (routes.json), where you will define your first API:

 ```
 {